By Marc Huminilowycz

 These and other small-space items are available at Canadian Appliance Source, a GTA retailer catering to consumers and builders looking for compact appliances.
 “Small-space living is on the rise, and we offer many options including 24-inch wide refrigerators right through to 18-inch wide modern dishwashers,” says product knowledge specialist Andrei Volintiru.

-Smaller Does Not Mean Less Quality
+Small Living Space Design Does Not Mean Less Quality

 “Customers are always worried that they need to sacrifice quality for size,” says Volinturi, who carries products from over 40 manufacturers.
 “We reassure them that quality will never be compromised in their small footprint.
 One of the hottest items for small spaces is an all-in-one washer and dryer system.
 Even though cycle times are a bit longer, they offer the same, if not better efficiency as conventional machines.
 They are simple to install, offering ventless condensation drying and a standard wall plug.”